Langlib

 This file defines the grammar-side deterministic context-free notion used in parser theory, as a restriction of the repository's own context-free grammars (CF_grammar).
 The key definition is CF_grammar.IsLRk: after a rightmost derivation step, the reducible handle is uniquely determined by the already-built sentential prefix and by k terminal lookahead symbols.

-This is the grammar-side class intended to match DPDAs.
-The full equivalence with is_DCF requires the two standard constructions:
+This is the grammar-side class matching DPDAs.
+The equivalence is proved by the two standard constructions in Langlib.Grammars.LR.Equivalence:

 A context-free rule is, in this development, a pair r : g.nt × List (symbol T g.nt) whose first component r.1 is the left-hand nonterminal and whose second component r.2 is the right-hand output string.